[Illustrative composite based on ethnographic research]

 Evidence from Randomized Trials

-Results were dramatic:
+Results were encouraging:

 Year-Round Employment Programs